ISISComputingGroup/ibex_developers_manual/MERLIN-and-LET-Oscillating-radial-collimators.md

 # Galil Code

-The oscialltions are managed by the galil code different on [LET](https://github.com/ISISComputingGroup/EPICS-galil/blob/master/GalilSup/Db/galil_Oscillating_Collimator.gmc) and [MERLIN](https://github.com/ISISComputingGroup/EPICS-galil/blob/master/GalilSup/Db/galil_Oscillating_Collimator_Merlin.gmc).
+The oscillations are managed by the galil code different on [LET](https://github.com/ISISComputingGroup/EPICS-galil/blob/master/GalilSup/Db/galil_Oscillating_Collimator.gmc) and [MERLIN](https://github.com/ISISComputingGroup/EPICS-galil/blob/master/GalilSup/Db/galil_Oscillating_Collimator_Merlin.gmc).
 This section is an rough explanation of the code.

 ```
 '************MERLIN Collimator*********